iron-io/docs/cache/code/memcached/index.md

 # Memcached Interface

 You can use any of the [memcached clients](http://code.google.com/p/memcached/wiki/Clients) with IronCache.
-The list of supported languages is extensive, so there is sure to be a library for your language of choice.
+As an industry standard, memcached has accumulated an extensive list of supported languages, so it's extremely likely your language of choice is supported.

 <div class="alert alert-danger">
 <p>